vslobody/Ubuntu-to-Raspberry-PI-Cross-Compile-and-Debug-using-Eclipse-/README.md

 make
 sudo make install
 ```
+There are additional steps required to complete configuration of the **target** machine, and they depend on certain steps on the **host** machine, so we will provide those in the next section.
+I know this is a bit confusing.

 #### Host machine
 ##### SYSROOT
 First of all we need to create sysroot folder on the local machine.
 So far I have found two methods to do this: